yeasy/learning_pickleball/en/appendix.md

 ## Rating and Levels

-Based on the [USA Pickleball Rating](https://usapickleball.org/tournaments/tournament-player-ratings/player-skill-rating-definitions/), you can get a quick rating (2.0 \~ 5.5) as follows.
-There are other tournament based ratings such as [UTPR](https://usapickleball.org/tournaments/tournament-player-ratings/) (1.0 \~ 7.0) and [DUPR](https://mydupr.com).
+Based on the [USA Pickleball skill levels](https://usapickleball.org/skill-level/), you can get a quick skill-level estimate (2.0 \~ 5.5) as follows.
+Skill levels are knowledge/proficiency guidance, while competitive player ratings are results-based.
+USA Pickleball's current ratings guidance points players to systems such as DUPR and UTR-P; UTPR should be treated as historical terminology rather than the current default.

 Rating | Level | Definition
 --- | --- | ---